christoph-frick/springboot-groovy-vaadin-starter/README.rst

 This this is using ``springloaded`` to handle the reloading of live changes.
-If you run *run dev* in debug mode you can then simply run *reload* to update changes to the running process.
+If you run *run dev* in debug mode you can then simply run *reload* to update changes to the running process, while keeping the container running as long as possible.

 Code Tour